BioSchemas/governance/governance.md

 The creation of a working group needs to be approved by the Steering Council.
 The proposal of a working group must:

+* Identify group members and working group lead(s);

+* Define the objectives for the working group;

-* Define the use cases for the consumption of the markup;
+* Define at least one use case for the consumption of the markup;

-* Propose the profiles that they would develop to satisfy the use cases, including the Schema.org types to be extended or developed;
+* Propose the (new) [types or profiles](https://bioschemas.org/tutorials/what_why_bioschemas#types-profiles) that they would develop to satisfy the use case(s);

-* Identify group members and provisional working group leads.
+* Complete the group creation form.

-Working Group Leads are agreed upon by the members of the working group using the processes defined in the [Role Holder Section](#heading=h.n3000j53zrj0).
+Working Group Lead(s) are agreed upon by the members of the working group using the processes defined in the [Role Holder Section](#heading=h.n3000j53zrj0).

 ### Hibernation of a Working Group